mattrglobal/oidc-client-bound-assertions-spec/spec.md

 When a request of this nature is made, the resulting credential will be made available in the response body of the token endpoint.

-The value of the `request` parameter MUST either be a valid [JWT](https://tools.ietf.org/html/rfc7519) or [JWE](https://tools.ietf.org/html/rfc7516) whose claims are the credential request parameters, however the inner payload MUST be a valid [JWT](https://tools.ietf.org/html/rfc7519) signed by the Client who created the request.
+The value of the `request` parameter MUST either be a valid [JWT](https://tools.ietf.org/html/rfc7519) or [JWE](https://tools.ietf.org/html/rfc7516) whose claims are the credential request parameters, however the inner payload MUST be a valid [JWT](https://tools.ietf.org/html/rfc7519) signed by the Holder who created the request.

 The key used to sign the request object MUST validate to that featured in the `sub_jwk` parameter of the request.

 Unsigned plaintext Request Objects, containing `none` in the `alg` value of the JOSE header MUST not be supported.

-If the Request Object signing validation fails or is missing, the OpenID Connect Provider MUST respond to the request with the Error Response parameter, [section 3.1.2.6.](https://openid.net/specs/openid-connect-core-1_0.html#AuthError) with Error code: `invalid_request_object`.
+If the Request Object signing validation fails or is missing, the CI MUST respond to the request with the Error Response parameter, [section 3.1.2.6.](https://openid.net/specs/openid-connect-core-1_0.html#AuthError) with Error code: `invalid_request_object`.

 If the `did` value is present in the request and the OpenID Provider does not support the usage of [decentralized identifiers](https://w3c.github.io/did-core/) the value should be ignored.